DelanoMarcell/password-generator/Readme.md

 ## How to Use

-1. Open `index.html` in your web browser.
-2. Set the desired password length.
+1. Set the desired password length.
-3. Select the character types to include in the password.
+2. Select the character types to include in the password.
-4. Click the "Generate Password" button.
+3. Click the "Generate Password" button.
-5. Copy the generated password using the "Copy" button.
+4. Copy the generated password using the "Copy" button.
-6. View recently generated passwords using the "View Passwords" button.
-The recently generated passwords are only viewable for your current session.
-Once you close your browser or close the website, they will be removed.
+5. View recently generated passwords using the "View Passwords" button.
+Recently generated passwords are available for viewing only during your current session.
+Once you close the browser or the website, they will no longer be accessible.

 ## Files